cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 {% include toc title="Table of Contents" %}

+## Cemu

+### Can't initialise DirectInput

+This can be fixed by unplugging the controller and restarting Windows.
+Afterwards, plug the controller back in.
+Ensure you are using the latest official version of Cemu.

+### Stuck loading or crashing when booting a game

+This could be caused by a bad game dump.
+Try dumping your game from your Wii U again.

+It can also be caused by loading an update or DLC as a game, instead of the base game files.
+Ensure you're installing updates [properly](dumping-updates-and-dlc#installing-to-cemu).

+Modified illegitimate game copies may also cause this to happen.
+Dumping your game from your console will ensure you have a working version.

 ## The Legend of Zelda: Breath of the Wild

 [Full Cemu Wiki listing of issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild)